Redshirt (college sports): Use of status

 Diego Pavia's injunction is not a final determination of the judicial system as to whether the NCAA may count participation by a student-athlete at non-NCAA institutions in determining eligibility.
 The injunction was issued based on the court's analysis of the available facts and a conclusion that the eligibility restrictions imposed by the NCAA appear to likely violate the Sherman Antitrust Act and will cause irreparable harm to Pavia, if he were not permitted to play Division I football in 2025, since he estimated he could earn approximately US$1 million in name, image and likeness (NIL) compensation by playing.
 The court noted in the injunction that it agreed with the NCAA that a more robust analysis of the eligibility rules may reveal that they do not violate the Sherman Antitrust Act.
 However, the court did not expect final resolution of the litigation to occur in time for Pavia to play the 2025 football season.

 While the injunction specifically applies only to Diego Pavia and does not mean that student-athletes may ignore non-NCAA participation when determining NCAA eligibility, should Pavia ultimately prevail, such outcome could force the NCAA to revisit its eligibility criteria.
 In the interim, the NCAA Division I board of directors approved a temporary blanket waiver for student-athletes who competed at a non-NCAA school for one or more years and would have exhausted their NCAA eligibility following the 2024–25 academic year under existing rules.
 Such student-athletes are granted an additional year of eligibility for the 2025–26 academic year.

+The NCAA appealed the injunction in the Pavia case.
+However, since it had already granted the relief Pavia sought through the blanket waiver, the court dismissed the appeal for lack of jurisdiction, since the matter had become moot.